nhanwei/nhanwei.github.io/_posts/2019-03-05-broken-comb-data-science.md

 **<center>Myth 1: It's all about the cool machine learning algorithms!</center>**

 A common misconception of DS is that it is all about the ML algorithms.
-Oftentimes, many places choose to focus only on the juicy and exciting topics.
-Usually, they focus on new ML algorithms with futuristic names, new real-life application of DS, how AI can replace humans or promising improved results from some research programme.
-What they fail to write about are the unglamorous chores such as data pre-processing, feature engineering and exploratory data analysis.
-This is the bulk of the work in a data science project and is mission-critical to the success of the algorithms that comes much later.
+Oftentimes, many places choose to focus only on the juicy and exciting topics like new ML algorithms with futuristic names, new real-life application of DS, how AI can replace humans or promising improved results from some research programme.
+However, what they fail to write about are the unglamorous chores such as data pre-processing, feature engineering and exploratory data analysis.
+In reality, this is the bulk of the work in a data science project and is mission-critical to the success of the algorithms that comes much later.
 As a rough gauge, this usually takes up 70% of a data scientist's time on a project.

 **<center>Myth 2: As long as the project involves data, we need a data scientist!</center>**